Submission guidelines

 ANONYMOUS TEXT FORMAT

 The anonymous version of the paper should be submitted in a separate file.
-It shouldn’t include the names of the author or their affiliations.
+It should not include the names of the author or their affiliations.
 The anonymous version is submitted to external experts for an objective peer review.
-Please, make sure that:
+Please make sure that:

-- You do not mention any sponsoring your research institutions;
+• You do not mention any sponsorship of your research institutions;

-We strongly advise that all papers, written in non-native languages, be proofread and corrected by native speakers/philologists.
-Submissions failing to meet the guidelines may be rejected for publication.
+We strongly advise that all papers written in a language other than the author’s native language be proofread and corrected by native speakers/philologists.

-Submissions after the deadlines defined by the editorial team and included in the Call for Papers Invitation and/or failing to meet the above guidelines shall be rejected.
+Submissions received after the deadlines set out in the Call for Publication and/or failing to meet the above guidelines shall be rejected.

-The deadline for submission is defined by the chief editor, agreed with the Editorial team and included in the CFP.
+The submission deadline is set by the chief editor, agreed with the Editorial team, and included in the CFP.

 Example: